In the final stage of their Jules Verne Trophy circumnavigations, both Sodebo 3 and IDEC Sport face a possible record smashing storm.

 Estimated arrival is between Saturday evening, 24 January and Sunday, 25 January.

-Wind is building, presently 14 knots with 1.9m waves, increasing to 31+ knots as they approach Storm Ingrid off Portugal and the Bay of Biscay.
+Wind is building, presently 17 knots with 2.7m waves, increasing to 40+ knots as they approach Storm Ingrid off Portugal and the Bay of Biscay.
+The plan seems to be to keep a 90°TWA as they encounter the worst on the final approach.

 Just ahead of them are the all female crew of the Famous Project CIC on IDEC Sport, who are at day 54 of their circumnavigation, which has been plagued by a damaged mainsail hoist.